Quality Care for First Choice Members

 - Have questions regarding coverage or need help with getting prescriptions filled.

-* First Choice by Select Health is rated higher by network providers than all other Medicaid plans in South Carolina, according to an independent provider satisfaction survey conducted by SPH Analytics, a National Committee for Quality Assurance-certified vendor, November 2019.
+* First Choice by Select Health is rated higher by network providers than all other Medicaid plans in South Carolina, according to an independent provider satisfaction survey conducted by SPH Analytics, a Press Ganey solution and a National Committee for Quality Assurance (NCQA) certified vendor, November 2021.
 It is the preferred plan by Medicaid beneficiaries as evidenced by the Healthy Connections Choices Maximus Monthly Enrollment Report for Choice Enrollment and Transfer-In Rates.